AFNY Logo

 by Anthony Bianco, Wm.
 Morrow/HarperCollins, $25.

 This book focuses on the checkered history of a single block in NYC - 42nd Street between Broadway and Eighth Avenue.
 Being reviewed now to see if it has even a single mention of the massive trolley proposal that took place in the '90s but was torpedoed as soon as Giuliani took office.
-Bianco is a senior writer at BusinessWeek, which could explain the market censorship.
+Bianco is a senior writer at BusinessWeek, a stronghold of the corporate media, which would explain the market censorship.

 A FIELD GUIDE TO SPRAWL